LamaAni/KubernetesJobOperator/README.md

 ### Two operator classes are available

 1. KubernetesJobOperator - Supply a kubernetes configuration (yaml file, yaml string or a list of python dictionaries) as the body of the task.
-1. KubernetesLegacyJobOperator (only airflow 2.0 and up) - Defaults to a kubernetes job definition, and supports the same arguments as the KubernetesPodOperator. i.e. replace with the KubernetesPodOperator for legacy support. (requires installing apache-airflow-providers-cncf-kubernetes package)
+1. KubernetesLegacyJobOperator (only airflow 2.0 and up) - Defaults to a kubernetes job definition, and supports the same arguments as the KubernetesPodOperator. i.e. replace with the KubernetesPodOperator for legacy support.

 # Install